 Dr Kate Dewes ONZM

-Former Director
+Former Director | Current Advisor

 Commander Robert Green RN (Ret’d)

-Robert Green served for twenty years in the British Royal Navy from 1962-82.
+Robert Green served for twenty years in the British Royal Navy from 1962 to 1982.
 As a bombardier-navigator, he flew in Buccaneer nuclear strike aircraft and then anti-submarine helicopters equipped with nuclear depth-bombs.
 On promotion to Commander in 1978, he worked in the Ministry of Defence before his final appointment as Staff Officer (Intelligence) to the Commander-in-Chief Fleet during the 1982 Falklands War.
 Robert Green chaired the UK affiliate of the World Court Project (1991-2004) and he is the author of Security Without Nuclear Deterrence.

 Pauline Tangiora